Home | Send Feedback

 notepad++ about

-This information is useful for the user if he wants to know if he runs the newest version.
-They are also useful for the developer when users send the version number together with error reports.
+This information is useful for users who want to know if they are running the newest version.
+It is also helpful for developers when users send the version number along with error reports.

-Exposing build information could also be useful for web applications.
-You, as the developer, could verify with a version number if the right package is installed on a production server.
-Especially useful if you are not in charge of installing applications in the production environment.
+Exposing build information can also be useful for web applications.
+As a developer, you can verify, using a version number, if the correct package is installed on a production server.
+This is especially useful if you are not in charge of installing applications in the production environment.

-Another use case for exposing build information in web applications is to verify if a Service Worker works correctly.
+Another use case for exposing build information in web applications is to verify if a Service Worker is working correctly.
 By checking the version number, you can verify that the Service Worker loaded and cached the new version after an application update.

-In the following tutorial, we are going to see how to expose build information from a Spring Boot and Angular application.
+In the following tutorial, we will explore how to expose build information from a Spring Boot and Angular application.

 Spring Boot

 Spring Boot has built-in support for exposing build information; we only have to enable it.
-With Actuator on the classpath almost everything is autoconfigured, but first, we look at an example without Actuator.
+With Actuator on the classpath, almost everything is autoconfigured.
+However, let's first look at an example without Actuator.

 Without Actuator

-Spring Boot exposes build information like version number and build timestamp through the bean BuildProperties.
+Spring Boot exposes build information, such as the version number and build timestamp, through the BuildProperties bean.

-However, before you can access this information you need to configure the build step and add the build-info goal to the spring-boot-maven-plugin, if you use Maven.
+However, before you can access this information, you need to configure the build step and add the build-info goal to the spring-boot-maven-plugin if you are using Maven.

 <plugin>